nus-cs2113-AY2021S2/ip/README.md

 &nbsp;

 ## Storage
-Changes to task is autosaved to file data.txt.
+Changes to task is autosaved to file data.txt.<br>
-This file will be located in the same directory as `TaskManager.jar`.
+This file will be located in the same directory as `TaskManager.jar`.<br>
 If the file isn't found, a new one will be created upon changes.

 &nbsp;